Texas Church Where Massacre Took Place Will Be Demolished, Pastor Says

 He added that parishioners haven't "had a chance to fully deal with the grief and then come together to make a decision."

-Oldham was quoted by The Associated Press as saying the church is "too stark of a reminder" of Sunday's mass shooting in which a gunman opened fire on the building with a semi-automatic assault-type rifle, killing more than two dozen people and wounding 20 others.
+Oldham was quoted by The Associated Press as saying the church is "too stark of a reminder" of Sunday's mass shooting in which a gunman opened fire on the building with a semiautomatic assault-type rifle, killing more than two dozen people and wounding 20 others.

 According to The Associated Press:

 "Other sites of mass shootings have been torn down, including Sandy Hook Elementary in Newtown, Connecticut, where a gunman killed 20 children and six adults in December 2012.
-A new school was built elsewhere.
+A new school was built [on the same site].

 A one-room Amish schoolhouse near Lancaster, Pennsylvania, was torn down in 2006, 10 days after an assailant took children hostage and shot and killed five girls ages 6 to 13."

-Note: A previous version of this story quoted an incorrect statement from the Associated Press that the Sandy Hook Elementary school was rebuilt elsewhere.
-It is on the same site although not in the same footprint as the original school.